 Any grantee/contractor wishing to deliver scrap tires to a landfill, after proper size reduction, must contact the Scrap Tire Program grant administrator for approval.
 Whole motor vehicle tires are prohibited from being disposed of in a landfill.

-2024 SCRAP TIRE CLEANUP GRANT APPLICATIONS - OPEN
+THE 2025 SCRAP TIRE CLEANUP GRANT APPLICATIONS ARE CURRENTLY UNAVAILABLE.

 Historical List of Scrap Tire Cleanup Grant Recipients: